 Tasks such as accounting, systems management, and financial reporting are among the most frequently outsourced tasks.
 In fact, in the Bain study, of the 10 percent of companies that were considered to be financially viable, 85 percent utilized “capability sourcing” or other strategic methods of outsourcing.

 As you can review your financial statements, keep an eye out for tasks that could potentially be handled by someone outside of your company.
-Outsourced firms will do the work that you are incapable or too busy to do, and outsourcing your work will give you the time and energy to focus on other parts of your business.
+Outsourced firms will do the work that you are incapable of or too busy to do, and outsourcing your work will give you the time and energy to focus on other parts of your business.

 2. Possible tax deductions